Redesigning a nonprofit website to attract funding

 Timeline: 2.5 weeks

-My role: As part of a close-knit, two-person team, we worked together on every aspect of the UX design process.
-I took the lead on crafting research questions, conducting competitive analysis, user flows, site map and wireframes.
+My role: I took the lead on crafting user research questions, conducting competitive analysis, creating a site map and medium-fidelity wireframes.

 Modernizing a nonprofit's website to set the stage for growth

 Free the Need distributes surplus food and clothing to low-income residents of San Francisco Bay Area and Siskiyou county.
-Their core team wanted a website redesign so they can better position themselves for larger funding and sponsorship opportunities.
-Also, their current website doesn't capture what makes them unique - their values, their work and the people who carry out their mission.
+Their core team wanted a website redesign so they could better position themselves for larger funding and sponsorship opportunities.

 A website that instills confidence by highlighting the organization's impact, processes and people